-The committees comprise members of the Board, members of Executive Management, as well as external expert members, where required.
+The committees comprise members of the Board, members of EPPF management, as well as external expert members, where required.
 The committees of the Board are as follows:

-- Audit and Risk Committee:
+- Audit and Risk Committee;

 - Benefits Committee:

-- Human Resources and Remuneration Committee; and
+- Human Resources and Remuneration Committee;

-- Strategic Investment Committee.
+- Strategic Investment Committee;

-- Legal and Technical Committee
+- Legal and Governance Committee; and

+- Communications Committee.

 The Board also delegates the detailed planning, implementation and the day-to-day running of the business to the Chief Executive of the EPPF, who is also the Principal Officer.
-The Chief Executive is supported by the Executive Management team to carry out the business of the EPPF,
+The Chief Executive is supported by the Executive Management team to carry out the business of the EPPF.